ss1611/CS220-AU-portfolio-1/README.md

 # CS220 AU portfolio

 ## overview
-This GitHub repository is a template for the CS220 AU module assignment, the digital portfolio.
+This GitHub repository is a template for the CS220 AU module assignment, your digital portfolio.

-Students enrolled in this module need to
+At the end of the module, you need to
 1. complete the checklist in the `assessment.md` file
-2. format this file into PDF format
+2. format this `assessment.md` file into PDF format
-3. rename the new PDF file with their student number e.g. `2002012.pdf`
+3. rename the new PDF file with your student number e.g. `2002012.pdf`
 4. submit this PDF version on [FASER](https://faser.essex.ac.uk/)

-Creating a GitHub account and amending this repository to be used for the digital porfolio, including all of the above steps, is demonstrated in the workshops.
+How to create a GitHub account and amend this repository for your digital porfolio, including all of the above steps, is demonstrated in the workshops.

 This repository
 - examples the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for project management e.g. logging and webdesign including embeddign audio-visual assets